BIG HEAD

 The ideal diet for a horse is good quality pasture which can be supplemented with good quality grass hays, for example Rhodes with a sprinkling of lucerne through it to tempt the fussy eaters during times that the grasses are under stress (drought, winter).
 There are also chaff mixes available.
 Pure lucerne is not recommended as it can have as high as 20% protein content.
 A horse lightly worked should not exceed 9% protein, whilst heavy work would require 10.3 %.
 The highest being 13% for weanlings.

 Exercise is paramount to the health of any horse.
 Horses that rest all week and then have a vigorous days mustering or jumping etc are more susceptible to strain type injuries.
 It is advisable to warm a horse up for 1/2 an hour before commencing any vigorous work, walking is the best way to do this.
 Steady trots up hills are a fast way to build muscle tone, cantering does not achieve the same result and can cause hip and back injuries.
 It is recommended that your horse has a small amount of hay prior to exercise to reduce stomach acidity, and is offered fresh water with it.
-If you can exercise your horse 2 - 3 times a week you will have a horse that is both fit, but also much less likely to have stress and strain injuries which cause behavioural problems.
+If you can exercise your horse 2 - 3 times a week you will have a horse that is both fit, but also much less likely to have stress and strain injuries which cause behavioral problems.

-Inexperienced handling is all too commonplace resulting in horses developing learned bad behaviours.
+Inexperienced handling is all too commonplace resulting in horses developing learned bad behaviors.
 This can result in hard to catch horses, bucking horses, biting horses and horses that fight the bit etc. Google video and You tube have many training videos available to help owners reeducate themselves as on how to resolve these problems.
-Horses learn bad habits very quickly, and inexperienced handling reinforces the bad behaviour until it becomes a hard habit to break.
+Horses learn bad habits very quickly, and inexperienced handling reinforces the bad behavior until it becomes a hard habit to break.
 It takes the right knowledge and consistency to correct these problems but it is well worth it in the end when you can enjoy your horse safely, and have enjoyed a learning experience with your horse.

 Diarrhoea & Worming

 Diarrhoea can be as a result of worms or many other factors including old age or a change in diet and even the change of grass in their new paddock.
-If you have changed their diet It is best to get back to basics, start bygoing back to the exact same diet your horse was on before he got the runs.
+If you have changed their diet It is best to get back to basics, start by going back to the exact same diet your horse was on before he got the runs.
 If this eventually cures the problem, then you still have the option to change his diet, but do it very gradually.
 Reintroduce the new feed stuffs mixing into the old feed stuff a hand full at a time for the first few days, phasing it in over the next few weeks.
 This gives his gut time to adjust, by creating the correct gut bacteria to digest the new feed.

 Be sure to provide plenty of good quality water, and keep an eye that your horse is not dangerously dehydrated by pinching skin between your thumb and index finger on his neck, if it does not spring back fairly quickly then he will need veterinary attention.
 Dehydration is a real killer.